daniml3/CloudDrive/README.md

 4- Once the variables are configured, it's time to run the app with the command `./start.sh`.
 This will install the needed dependencies with `npm` and run the app on the specified port (make sure that the script has execution permissions (`chmod +x ./start.sh`)).

 5- The server should now be running if nothing went wrong.
 Verify it by accessing to `http://localhost:CLOUDDRIVE_PORT` (replace CLOUDDRIVE_PORT with the port set on the configuration).

+## Security configuration
+You can configure the app to need credentials in order to access to the file server.
+The configuration is very easy:
+1- Run the auth configuration script with the command `./genauthconfig.sh`.

+2- Write an username, then a password, and the same with as many credentials as you want.

+3- Once you're done, type "n" so the script stops asking for credentials and then the config will be generated.

+4- Once you start the server again, it will be running on secure mode and will ask for credentials on a login screen on the next time you use the app.

 ## Documentation